systemik/Marlin-I3Mega/README.md

 5. Change the K value for linear advance.

- Value for K is set at 150.
-This is generally a good value for PLA.
+ Value for K is set at 0.
+You can activate Linear advance but yu can have some issue with small segments/details.
  You can use the gcode generator on marlin website if you want to adjust the value to your printer/filament. (http://marlinfw.org/docs/features/lin_advance.html)
  Command to change it is M900 Kxx (where xx is what you found with the test)

+***
+***
+***

+Tutorial firmware update by Pierre Multi on Anycubic english forum:

+Flashing Mega i3 with Octoprint

+1. Add OctoPrint-FirmwareUpdater via plugin manager

+2. AVRDUDE Installation

+ AVRDUDE needs to be installed on the server where OctoPrint is running.

+ Raspberry Pi

+ sudo apt-get update

+ sudo apt-get install avrdude

+3. Setup FirmwareUpdater

+ in Octoprint Settings / Firmware Updater / parameters

+ Flash method : avrdude

+ AVR MCU : ATmega2560

+ Path to avrdude : /usr/bin/avrdude

+ AVR Programmer Type : wiring

+4. Save : you are ready to flash

 ***